msgboxio/ike/testing.md

 # bugs
 > errors need to be looked at more closely
-> policy is not installed on rekey
+> policy is not removed on shutdown

 # tests needed
 > cookie handling